info201a-au2022/project-group-7-section-aa/docs/p01-proposal.md

 **Are taxes paid fairly or is the tax system abused by high earners?**
 There is much discourse in the media about tax write offs and ways to avoid paying taxes.
 Does this happen as often as it’s made out to?
 Or do high earners pay their taxes fairly and contribute as much as they should?
 An analysis of tax payments grouped by tax brackets will help us answer this question.

-**Are taxes paid fairly or is the tax system abused by high earners?**
-There is much discourse in the media about tax write offs and ways to avoid paying taxes.
-Does this happen as often as it’s made out to?
-Or do high earners pay their taxes fairly and contribute as much as they should?
-An analysis of tax payments grouped by tax brackets will help us answer this question.

 **Are tax breaks and benefits to the working class enough?**
 The trend in America shows the ever shrinking middle class.
 How does this happen?
 Low earners should be given tax breaks as they are already often working paycheck to paycheck.
 This might help pull low earners out of poverty and back into the middle class.
 However, due to the trend, we might hypothesize that tax breaks are not sufficient and should be increased.